 Students may apply online or in person.
 If you fill out our Interest Form online, we will email you a copy of the Application (also called the "Request for Services").
-Or, stop by one of the TRiO offices in the Learning Center (Room 2400 at Des Plaines and Room A135 at Skokie).
+Or, stop by one of the TRIO offices in the Skokie Learning Center (Skokie Room A135) or Des Plaines Enrollment Center (Des Plaines Room 1740).

 - Enhance students' academic skills;

 - Facilitate entrance into four-year colleges and universities;

 - Foster an institutional environment supportive of eligible population.

 To be eligibile for the TRIO program, students must meet at least one of the following criteria:

 - Qualify as Low-Income;

 - Be a First-Generation college student (neither parent has completed a bachelor’s degree (4 Year degree);

 - Have a documented disability and receive services from the ADRC (Access and Disability Resource Center) at Oakton.

 Although the College tailors its services to each student’s needs, TRiO offers the following: